ChrisTowles/Blog-old/posts/you-do-not-have-time-to-not-have-tests.md

 ---
-title: You do not have time to not have tests.
+title: You do not have time to not have tests
 date: 2021-12-17T16:00:00.000+00:00
 lang: en
 duration: 7 min